-The 25th episode of the Psychology Podcast with Daniel Karim features Dr. Dorothy Holinger, Harvard psychologist, author, and grief expert.
+The 26th episode of the Psychology Podcast with Daniel Karim features Kevin Carroll – serial author, instigator of inspiration, and creative catalyst.

 Check out my recent content